VeryGoodOpenSource/very_good_cli/README.md

   create     very_good create <output directory>
-             Creates a new very good project in the specified directory. packages   Command for managing packages.
+             Creates a new very good project in the specified directory. packages   Command for managing packages. test       Run tests in a Dart or Flutter project.

 Run "very_good help <command>" for more information about a command.
 ```